Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/Correlogram_and_PCA/README.md

 R script also runs a principal component analysis (PCA).
 To ensure appropriate clustering, we ran elbow, silhouette and gap analysis, and picked the optimal *k* based on the results from these.
 We chose *k* = 14 because it was the result given by the gap method, and it fell between the numbers suggested by the elbow (8) and silhouette (22) methods.

 To run R script with our .csv escape data files, we also required a reference.csv file, which is also included here.
+I also wished to order my correlogram in a particular way, so included a predefined order, corr_order.csv.

 Output is given in the Output subfolder.